-Maintain professional relationships with key press and community leaders.
+Assist in identifying and maintaining professional relationships with key press, policy influencers, and community leaders.

 Identify individuals/groups to attend and/or speak at public meetings or other events.

 Coordinate media, community or government relations, and ensure logistics and preparations are handled.